MicrosoftDocs/customer-insights/ci-docs/journeys/mkt-settings-landing-pages.md

 ---
-title: Landing page configuration
+title: Landing page configuration in outbound marketing
-description: Set up a privacy banner, set hosting defaults, and configure defaults for how data submitted through a landing page form is matched to existing contact or lead records in Dynamics 365 Customer Insights - Journeys. ms.date: 08/21/2023 ms.topic: article
+description: Set up a privacy banner, set hosting defaults, and configure defaults for how data submitted through a landing page form is matched to existing contact or lead records in outbound marketing. ms.date: 08/21/2023 ms.topic: article
 author: alfergus